-Activities : Birding, Diving, Hiking, Photography, Triple/Quad Cabins, Antarctic Circle
+Activities : Birding, Diving, Hiking, Triple/Quad Cabins, Antarctic Circle

 You are near the Antarctic Circle again, cutting north through the countless ice floes of Crystal Sound.
 Humpback whale sightings are likely, and your approach to the Fish Islands offers the possibility of a Zodiac cruise or even a landing.
-Whatever the case, the scenery is beyond compare in this area, and there may also be more Adélie penguins congregating among the icebergs nearby.
-If you’re a bird lover, Booth, Petermann, and Pléneau Islands provide a great variety of avian life as well as Zodiac cruises among icebergs that are popular leopard seal and crabeater seal hangouts.
-Minke whales, humpbacks, and gentoo penguins also love to frequent this “hot spot” of Antarctic activity.
-Weather permitting, you may launch out on Zodiacs to see them at close range.
-At Foyn Harbour you visit the ghostly wreck of the Guvernøren, a whaling vessel that caught fire in 1915.
-If you’re a certified scuba diver, you can even explore this location from below the waves.
+Whatever the case, the views are beyond comparison in this area.
+There may also be more Adélie penguins congregating among the bergs nearby.
+Petermann and Pléneau Islands provide a great variety of birdlife, along with possibilities for Zodiac cruises among icebergs that are highly popular among leopard and crabeater seals.
+Minke whales, humpbacks, and gentoo penguins can also be found here.

 Your return voyage is far from lonely.
 While crossing the Drake, you’re again greeted by the vast array of seabirds remembered from the passage south.
 But they seem a little more familiar to you now, and you to them.